 First passage percolation

-Edited by org.aimpl.user:ahlberg.daniel@gmail.com
+Edited by Daniel Ahlberg

 This is a summary of the set of problems discussed at the AIM workshop on first-passage percolation and related models in August 2015.
 The name of the person who raised the question at the workshop is mentioned within parenthesis for each problem.

-In first-passage percolation the edges of the $\mathbb{Z}^d$ nearest neighbor lattice is equipped with non-negative random weights $\{\omega_e\}$, which are usually assumed to be i.i.d.
-The resulting weighted graph induces a metric $T:\mathbb{Z}^d\times\mathbb{Z}^d\to[0,\infty)$ on $\mathbb{Z}^d$, and it is understanding the large-scale behavior of distances, balls and geodesics in this random metric space which is the primary objective.
+In first-passage percolation the edges of the \mathbb{Z}^d nearest neighbor lattice is equipped with non-negative random weights \{\omega_e\}, which are usually assumed to be i.i.d.
+The resulting weighted graph induces a metric T:\mathbb{Z}^d\times\mathbb{Z}^d\to[0,\infty) on \mathbb{Z}^d, and it is understanding the large-scale behavior of distances, balls and geodesics in this random metric space which is the primary objective.
 See [arXiv:1511.03262] for an extensive recent survey.

-In first-passage percolation the edges of the $\mathbb{Z}^d$ nearest neighbor lattice is equipped with non-negative random weights $\{\omega_e\}$, which are usually assumed to be i.i.d.
-The resulting weighted graph induces a metric $T:\mathbb{Z}^d\times\mathbb{Z}^d\to[0,\infty)$ on $\mathbb{Z}^d$, and it is understanding the large-scale behavior of distances, balls and geodesics in this random metric space which is the primary objective.
+In first-passage percolation the edges of the \mathbb{Z}^d nearest neighbor lattice is equipped with non-negative random weights \{\omega_e\}, which are usually assumed to be i.i.d.
+The resulting weighted graph induces a metric T:\mathbb{Z}^d\times\mathbb{Z}^d\to[0,\infty) on \mathbb{Z}^d, and it is understanding the large-scale behavior of distances, balls and geodesics in this random metric space which is the primary objective.
 See [arXiv:1511.03262] for an extensive recent survey.

 Sections